WasmEdge/WasmEdge/docs/book/en/src/os/android.md

 # Android

 In this section, we will cover how to run a full WasmEdge demo on an Android device to perform image classification (Tensorflow-based AI inference).
-In order to do this, you will need to [build WasmEdge for Android](../extend/build_for_android.md) and then install our released extension and dependency libraries on your Android device as follows.
+If you prefer to build WasmEdge Runtime binary on Android for yourself, you can refer to the [build WasmEdge for Android](../extend/build_for_android.md) document.

 ## Install Android version of WasmEdge-TensorFlow-Tools